distbit0/convertLinks/README.md

 Required for core functionality:
 - `gh_api_key` – GitHub personal access token with Gist scope (used by `writeGist`).

-Required for audio/video transcription:
+Required for audio/video transcription and summarisation:
-- `OPENAI_API_KEY` – used for Whisper transcription.
+- `OPENAI_API_KEY` – used for Whisper transcription and GPT summarization.

-Required only if you use `--summarise`:
-- `OPENROUTER_API_KEY` – used for GPT summarization via OpenRouter.

 Required for specific sources:
 - Discord: `DISCORD_AUTH_TOKEN`